 When is the training offered, and how can I get involved?

-The next training will be held in October on these dates.
-Info & Interview sessions will be held September 28, October 3, and October 5.
+The next training will be held in February 2017.
+Info & Interview sessions will be held in early February.
 To apply, please submit a completed 5volunteer application to email@example.com and we will contact you with the dates of our Info & Interview sessions; you are required to attend one.
 Space in these I&I sessions is limited, so apply now!

 What are the requirements for volunteering at BARCC?

 For direct service positions (Hotline, Medical Advocacy, and CAPS), you must be at least 18 years old to volunteer and able to make a one-year minimum commitment.
 Volunteers must be able to take one shift per week for hotline and medical advocacy, and two engagements per month for CAPS.
 Each position also requires mandatory peer supervision twice a month (you can find further details on our application).
 If you have a personal connection to issues of sexual violence, we ask that it has been at least one year since your or your loved one’s experience with sexual violence.
 If you received services at BARCC, we ask that it has been at least one year since those services ended.

 Office Support volunteers must be over 18 and able to make at least a three-month commitment to volunteering at BARCC.
 Volunteers must be able to take one shift per week in our offices in Cambridge.
 If you have a personal connection to issues of sexual violence, we ask that it has been at least one year since your or your loved one’s experience with sexual violence.
 If you received services at BARCC, we ask that it has been at least one year since those services ended.